rdesobrino/toolik_gis/opus/README.md

 ### From Gmail

  - Select all OPUS emails at once, click the three stacked dots in the menu bar, and select `Forward as attachment`.
 Email the attached to yourself.
- - Open this new email, click print to PDF in the upper right, and save to the appropriate Z: drive location.
+ - Open this new email, click print to PDF in the upper right, and save to the appropriate archival location.
  - Download all attachments at once.
  - Unzip the downloaded folder, and drag and drop into the `\eml`folder in your local copy of this repo.